We're going to talk to him about that, The Thought Crimes of Anthony Frieda.

 That's right.

-Well, the other part of it is though, and I think we'll get to this when we get to where you are right now.
+Well, the other part of it is, though, and I think we'll get to this when we get to where you are right now.

-Uh the machine has no soul.
+The machine has no soul.

-It's gonna put things together statistically.
+It's going to put things together statistically.

 And it can copy and paste and throw things against the wall.